-Client parameters
+2.3 Client parameters

 - -c: The program acts like client - -l: UDP packet size in bytes - -b: The bandwidth in bits per second of the data stream that the client should sent to the server.
-The program should take into consideration the overhead of the lower TCP/IP stack layers in order the measurement to be as accurate as possible - -n: Number of parallel data streams that the client should create.
-For each one of these streams a new thread is assigned in both server and client - -t: Experiment duration in seconds The client should send for the specified amount of time and the stop the data stream.
+The program should take into consideration the overhead of the lower TCP/IP stack layers for the measurement to be as accurate as possible - -n: Number of parallel data streams that the client should create.
+For each one of these streams a new thread is assigned in both the server and the client. - -t: Experiment duration in seconds.
+The client should send for the specified amount of time and then stop the data stream.
 Before it exits, it informs properly the server in order the later to print the measurement results.
-If this argument is not specified, the data stream should be continuously sending data until a user termination signal occurs - -d: Measure the one way delay, instead of throughput, jitter and packet loss - -w: Wait duration in seconds before starting the data transmission
+If this argument is not specified, the data stream should be continuously sending data until a user termination signal occurs. - -d: Measure the one way delay, instead of throughput, jitter and packet loss. - -w: Wait duration in seconds before starting the data transmission.